-Interactive Page for posting and sharing Questions and Responses as you work through the steps of the assignment (an active document through Nov.
-1) [link]
+NOTE: if you would find useful, I can create an Interactive Page for posting and sharing Questions and Responses as you work through the steps of the assignment (an active document through Oct 31)

 Sources of Data

 You are to choose your own sources of data.
-Please download (or manually input) data directly from their sources (generally government sources).
-Here is a link to some commonly used sources (though you may use others).
+Please download (or manually input) data directly from their sources (generally government sources). data sources

 Unit of Analysis

 Sectors at generally a city, county (province) or region.
 Ideally you should use the geographic areas for your final project (though if the data is not available you can choose another location).
 If your final project area is at a small geographic scale, you may not find data at that geographic scale (e.g., at the neighborhood level).
 You might therefore choose a larger geographic unit that includes your final project subject area. (e.g., if your final project is on two Detroit neighborhoods and you can’t find economic data at that level, then you might use the city of Detroit, Wayne County, the metro area, etc.).

 Calculate location quotients for at least 6-10 sectors [no need to do more] for your two places.
 For each sector, estimate the basic and non-basic employment levels.
 Be sure to include in the table the following information: sector employment, total employment, the calculated location quotient, and the estimated “surplus” (i.e., export) employment.

 - What level of detail should you use?
 You have flexibility here, and can use either the 2-digit level, more detailed/disaggregated levels, or a combination of levels (in one table).